r3n3gad3p3arl/spaghetti/README.md

 python main.py  # or python3 main.py
 ```
 6. Wait for your video to finish generating.
 You will find the finished product in the `output` directory.

-## To Do
-- Make a proper application
-- CLI
-- Maybe a GUI?